Bjernson/aws-java-spring-dev-workshop/doc-module-08.md

 java -jar ROOT.jar
 ```

-	3. run follwing commands again and check the output in target folder
+	3. If you want to check the availability of this package then just run following commands and check the output in target folder

 ```
-mvn package
+mvn package -Dmaven.test.skip=true

 java -jar target/ROOT.jar
 ```

 ##### 6. commit source codes into CodeCommit
-	1. commit source codes in "workshop-java" project into CodeCommit.
+	1.push the codes into CodeCommit.

 ```
 git add .